oletizi/avi-docs/src/site/installing-avi-vantage-with-mesosphere-dcos-16-2/index.md

 }</code></pre>

 1. Start the application to create a virtual service for it in Avi Vantage:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-­hostname:8080/v2/apps</code></pre> The H and X options are required.
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-­hostname:8080/v2/apps</code></pre> The H and X options are required.
 The H option inserts a Content­Type header for the Avi SE application.
 The X option changes the HTML method of the request from GET (the default) to POST.
 Replace marathon-­ip-or-hostname with the IP address or hostname of Marathon.

 1. To generate traffic to the application:

 1. Open an SSH ssh connection to another VM that is located in the same network as the host.
 1. Add a static host route that forwards traffic addressed to the VIP to the VM IP address:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>ip route add 20.20.20.20/32 via
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>ip route add 20.20.20.20/32 via

   <vm-ip></vm-ip></code></pre>
 1. Generate traffic:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>ab -n 100 http://20.20.20.20/100kb.txt</code></pre> This command sends 100 requests for the specified file to the application VIP (20.20.20.20 in this example).
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>ab -n 100 http://20.20.20.20/100kb.txt</code></pre> This command sends 100 requests for the specified file to the application VIP (20.20.20.20 in this example).

 ## Creating Virtual Services (applications)